BenTenmann/bio-data-harmoniser/README.md

 ## Usage

 In general, we recommend using Docker to run the tool.
-To do so, you first need to ingest the MONDO KG ontology:
+To do so, you first need to ingest the [Monarch KG](https://monarchinitiative.org/docs/monarch-kg/)
+ontology:

 ```bash
 make ingest_ontology_in_docker